 The U.S. Department of Energy (DOE) Consolidated Audit Program (DOECAP) requires the analytical laboratories providing service to DOE have accreditation through the program.
-In 2019, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.
+In 2020, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.

 Annually, the DOECAP audits facilities that provide service to DOE.
-In 2019, DOECAP audited one treatment, storage, and disposal facility (TSDF) and determined this facility to be in good standing and eligible to continue to provide services to DOE
+In 2020, DOECAP conducted one onsite audit and two virtual audits of three treatment, storage, and disposal facilities (TSDF).
+The audits determined that the facilities were in good standing and eligible to continue to provide services to DOE.